theChopix/theChopix/README.md

 ### Hi I'm Jan :wave:

-I'm computer science student at the university, most interested in artifical intelligence and web development .
+I'm computer science student at the university, most interested in artifical intelligence and web development.